 - Facilitate use of evidence-based practice and EBPPs among LHDs:

-- Provide a stakeholder-driven menu of capacity-building activities based on local context including : trainings in evidence-based public health, technical assistance through knowledge brokers, targeted messages with resources, and organizational change strategies
+- Provide menu of capacity-building activities based on local context including : trainings in evidence-based public health, technical assistance through knowledge brokers, targeted messages with resources, and organizational change strategies

 - Bridge research and public health practice

 - Advance practice, and dissemination and implementation research by communicating findings through traditional and non-traditional methods